fbpx

 Thyroid cancer is mainly divided into four types based on the kinds of cells found in the tumour.
 These are:

-• Medullary thyroid cancer: About 4% of all thyroid cancer cases falls in this category.
+• Medullary thyroid cancer: About 4% of all thyroid cancer cases fall in this category.
 This thyroid cancer is easier to diagnose and treat since the cancer produces a hormone called calcitonin.
-This can be easily checked through blood tests.
+This can be easily checked throughblood tests.

-• Anaplastic thyroid cancer: This is rare type of thyroid cancer that accounts to around 1% of all thyroid cancer cases diagnosed.
+• Anaplastic thyroid cancer: This is a rare type of thyroid cancer that accounts for around 1% of all thyroid cancer cases diagnosed.
 It grows very fast and it is very difficult to diagnose and treat.
 It is typically diagnosed in adults above the age of 60.

 Symptoms